JCR21598/GradiWeb-Test/README.md

 - **Browser**: Used Opera version 74 to be able to develop and test the application

-- **Heroku**: This was the first time implementing any sort of server for a webpage.
+- **Heroku**: This was the first time implementing on a cloud platform.
 It was a challenge that took some time, however, I was able to overcome this difficult situation by effectively and efficiently learning about the tool

 - **HTML, CSS and JavaScript**: Used traditional methods, without using any sort of library.